Blog 90. Parenting: Find Out How An Unhealed Mother Wound Can Affect A Woman’s Life.

 Sadly, it is often a mother who passes the belief that men have more power and should be listened to etc, on to her children.
 And even though she may have been the daughter who resented this belief, and even if she tried to rebel against it – once she has her own daughter/s, things change and the belief gets conveniently repeated.
 And it starts when suddenly a mother is threatened by her daughter.
 And suddenly it becomes convenient to collude in the belief the men are better than women.

-Watching her daughter flirt innocently with her father (her husband), wrapping him round her finger in order to get her way (especially during the Oedipal stage which I wrote about previously), can set up the beginnings of a massive rivalry between a mother and daughter.
+Watching her daughter flirt innocently with her father (her husband), wrapping him round her finger in order to get her way (especially during the Oedipal stage which I wrote about previously), can set up the beginnings of a massive competition and rivalry between a mother and daughter which can continue right into adulthood.

 This usually happens if a mother is not absolutely sure of herself.
 If she lacks confidence and indeed self-awareness.
-Or if she feels she has made many sacrifices which can cause feelings of deep-seated rejection and anger once she observes the relationship between a father and his daughter.
+Or if she feels she has made many sacrifices (to have children) which can then cause feelings of deep-seated rejection and anger once she observes the relationship between a father and his daughter.

 And threatened that her daughter may have more power over her husband, threatened that her husband may love her daughter more, she naturally can become very jealous.